Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Conclusions

 \section{Conclusions}

-We have seen that our algorithm offers both a way to invert matrices, to solve linear equations and to perform numerical simulations based on it.
-We have also observed that its scaling is remarkably good with the size of the matrix to be inverted, while it can be realized on classical computers and accelerated with GPUs.
+This work shows that this algorithm offers a way to efficiently simulate the noise-free tensor-network contraction associated with HHL for solving systems of linear equations, inverting matrices, and performing numerical simulations based on it.
+It has also been shown that its scaling is remarkably good with the size of the matrix to be inverted, while it can be realized on classical computers and accelerated with GPUs.
+This work also reports the existence of saturation points for the performance in the hyperparameters.

-An advantage of this method is that it allows to observe the best possible theoretical result due to a quantum HHL, as it simulates what should happen without gate errors, post-selection problems or inaccuracies in state creation.

-However, we have observed that the effective computational speed is remarkably low compared to methods already implemented in libraries such as Tensorflow or Numpy, mainly due to the creation time of the tensors.

-The continuation of this line of research could be to find a way to improve the efficiency of the method in general by taking advantage of the characteristics of the tensors used, to improve the parallelisation of the calculations, to specialize it on tridiagonal matrices or extend it to complex eigenvalues.